-Unfortunately, there is no guarantee that you will receive a decision on your waiver application within 90 days, and it is not uncommon for USCIS to take longer than that to make its decision.
-Moreover, there is no guaranteed way to bring about quicker action by USCIS.
-Unlike with some immigration applications, no arrangement exists by which you can pay a "premium processing" fee to guarantee speedy handling of your I-601A stateside waiver application.
+Unfortunately, there is no guarantee that you will receive a decision on your waiver application within 90 days, and it is not uncommon for USCIS to take longer than that.
+Moreover, unlike with some immigration applications, no arrangement exists by which you can pay a "premium processing" fee to guarantee speedy handling of an I-601A waiver application.

-To ask for an expedite, you can either submit a cover letter with your waiver application requesting the expedite, or send it later, via the USCIS National Customer Service Center (NCSC) at 1-800-375-5283.
+To ask for an expedite, you can either submit a cover letter with your waiver application requesting the expedite, or send it later, via the USCIS Contact Center at 1-800-375-5283.

 With your expedite request, you will need to provide documentary proof of any facts that you are claiming.
-In your situation, for instance, you would need to provide a letter or records from your doctor verifying the pregnancy and detailing any expected complications that could make it difficult for you to travel later.
-Be aware that if the wait is already long enough, USCIS may figure that your child will be plenty old enough to travel by the time you are scheduled for a visa interview.
+For instance, if you were pregnant and worried about traveling later in your pregnancy, you would need to provide a letter or records from your doctor verifying the pregnancy and detailing any expected complications that could make it difficult for you to travel later.
+But in such a situation, if the normal wait for I-601A decisions is already long enough, USCIS could figure that your child will be plenty old enough to travel by the time you are scheduled for a visa interview.

-And in the meantime, the fact that you are in the U.S. and presumably with your U.S. spouse makes your case less likely to gain approval than that of someone who is separated from close family.
+In the meantime, if you are in the U.S. and presumably with your U.S. spouse, that could make your waiver request less likely to gain approval than that of someone who is separated from close family.

 For more about the waiver application process, see How to Apply for Provisional Waiver of Three- or Ten-Year Time Bar.
 You could also make your life easier by hiring an experienced immigration attorney to handle your family visa case.
 The attorney can analyze the facts of your case and spot any potential problems, prepare the paperwork, and monitor the progress toward approval.